Albert1616/albert1616/README.md

 ###

-<p align="left">- Student of the Information Technology course at UFRN - IMD.<br>- Actually, is a trainee at the Federal Police.<br>- Learning Next.js and Express.js.</p>
+<p align="left">- Student of the Information Technology course at UFRN - IMD.<br>- Currently, is a trainee at the Federal Police.<br>- Learning Next.js and Express.js.</p>

 ###